aaanu/aaanu.github.io/experience.markdown

 ## Reddit
 _May 2021 - now_

 I'm an engineer on the Safety Tools team at [Reddit](https://www.reddit.com/).
-I work on making Reddit a safer and fairer place to be, by empowering Reddit's safety agents to process the thousands of reports made by users about content on the site.
+I work on making Reddit a safer and fairer place to be by empowering Reddit's safety agents to process the thousands of reports made by users about content on the site.

 ## Etsy
 _May 2018 - April 2021_

-I'm a Product Engineer on the Shipping team at [Etsy](https://www.etsy.com/).
+I was a Product Engineer on the Shipping team at [Etsy](https://www.etsy.com/).
 My day-to-day consisted of talking to Project Managers and Designers and building projects for mostly the buyer-side of Etsy in PHP and Javascript.

 When I first started at Etsy, I revamped the shipping label purchase experience used by all Etsy sellers in less than 3 months, working heavily with Product and Design throughout the process and crafting with the in-house React & Redux architecture.
 I assured constant uptime of the product using Grafana logging, Behat testing, and Nagios alerting.